-Lake Champlain boasts excellent lake trout (laker) fishing; landlocked salmon too!
-With cooler water temperatures in early spring and late fall you may find them anywhere in the Main Lake (Plattsburgh south to Port Henry).
+Lake Champlain boasts excellent lake trout and landlocked salmon fishing.
+With cooler water temperatures in early spring and late fall, you may find them anywhere in the main lake, from Plattsburgh south to Port Henry.
 Shoreline, dock, and pier fishermen often have success in very early spring after the ice is out.
-During warmer water summer months, experts recommend you find them below 35 feet down and most often north of Westport where the water is deeper.
+During warm-water summer months, experts recommend you find them below 35 feet down and most often north of Westport, where the water is deeper.

-If you are more of a stream fishermen looking for the other trout species, the region's numerous streams are stocked with brook, brown, and rainbow trout by both the state Department of Environmental Conservation and the Essex County Fish Hatchery.
+If you are more of a stream fisherman looking for the other trout species, the region's numerous streams are stocked with brook, brown, and rainbow trout by both the state Department of Environmental Conservation and the Essex County Fish Hatchery.
 Many waterways in the region also hold wild trout, adding to the challenge.

 While Lake Champlain jumps off of the map, be sure not to overlook other hot spots like the Boquet River, the LaChute River, Putt’s Creek, the Ausable River, Ensign and Bartlett ponds in Moriah, among others.

 Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year.
 You'll want to spend more than a day checking out our wide variety and first-class fishing sites, and we have plenty of places to hang your fishing hat at the end of the day, grab a great meal, and recharge for the next morning.